greenw0lf/OH-SMArt/README.md

 Examples can be found in the code.
 It is required to have all the files to be merged into one directory.

+## Files used to compute the results
+The hypothesis, reference, WER score + alignment files can be found in the `tar.gz` here: https://surfdrive.surf.nl/files/index.php/f/15685340255

+The top-level structure is represented by the 3 datasets that have been investigated:
+- Common Voice (CV)
+- Jasmin-CGN
+- N-Best 2008 Eval.
+Corpus

+The bottom level of each dataset contains the following:
+- `hyp` folder - contains the hypothesis files (output) of each model, in CTM format
+- `wer_alignments` folder - contains 2 files for each model:
+    - `.dtl` - performance metrics (WER, SER, % insertions, deletions, substitutions, confusion pairs)
+    - `.prf` - alignments of hypothesis and reference sentences
+- `reference.stm` - contains the reference file for the specific dataset/subset

+### Jasmin-CGN

+**Jasmin-CGN** has the following structure:
+- `NL/VL` - Netherlands Dutch/Flemish
+    - `comp_p/comp_q` - Conversational (HMI)/Read speech
+        - `1-5` representing each speaker group:
+            1. Native children
+            2. Native teenagers
+            3. Non-native children
+            4. Non-native adults
+            5. Native elderly

+For more information about the metadata of this dataset, I recommend checking out the documentation of the dataset itself.

+### N-Best 2008

+**N-Best** has the following structure:
+- `bn_nl` - Broadcast News in the Netherlands
+- `bn_vl` - Broadcast News in Belgium
+- `cts_nl` - Conversational Telephone Speech in the Netherlands
+- `cts_vl` - Conversational Telephone Speech in Belgium

 ## Whisper benchmarking

 Additional benchmarking of various Whisper implementations has been done.